GlitcherOG/Project-Mcomm/README.md

 6. Repeat but for TCP (select Protocol Type: TCP)

 ## FAQ
-- PAL and NTSC Cant play together at this stage
+- PAL and NTSC Crossplay doesn't work.
 - Without Port Forwarding for UDP 3658-3659 you can still play however it will be limited.
 You will only be able to challange people who have port forwarded and wont be able to receive challanges
 - You wont be able to challange people who havent port forwarded UDP 3658-3659
-- gateway address is the address for your router on the local network (e.g. 192.168.0.1) can be found out using the cmd and ipconfig command
+- Gateway address is the address for your router on the local network (e.g. 192.168.0.1) can be found out using the cmd and ipconfig command
+- 2 Players on the same network can play together when connected to the same network.